RMS21/learn-frontend/readme.md

 ## Variables and Data Types

-Declaring and initializing variables
+- Declaring and initializing variables
-Understanding data types: strings, numbers, booleans, arrays, and objects Type coercion and conversion
+- Understanding data types: strings, numbers, booleans, arrays, and objects
+- Type coercion and conversion
-Working with operators and expressions
+- Working with operators and expressions

-Control Flow and Loops:
+## Control Flow and Loops

-## Conditional statements: if, else if, and else
+- Conditional statements: if, else if, and else

-Switch statements for multi-branch logic
+- Switch statements for multi-branch logic
-Looping structures: for, while, and do-while
+- Looping structures: for, while, and do-while
-Loop control statements: break and continue
+- Loop control statements: break and continue

-Functions:
+## Functions

-## Defining and calling functions
+- Defining and calling functions

-Function parameters and return values
+- Function parameters and return values
-Function expressions and arrow functions
+- Function expressions and arrow functions
-Understanding scope and closures
+- Understanding scope and closures
-Arrays and Objects:
+- Arrays and Objects:

 ## Creating and manipulating arrays